k2view-academy/K2View-Academy/articles/38_bi_integration/03_Metadata_Setup.md

 ### Overview

-In order to start creating the reports on your data source (e.g. Fabric or a database), you will need to define data sources, objects and joins in the BI Admin.
-This article explains how to do that.
+In order to start creating the reports, define the data sources (such as Fabric or a PostgreSQL DB), objects and joins in the **BI Admin**.
+This article explains how to do:

 * Creation of [Data sources](03_Metadata_Setup.md#data-sources).
 * Creation of [Objects and Joins](03_Metadata_Setup.md#objects-and-joins).